 In addition to the banking and payroll challenges, there are many opportunities that cannabis companies miss out on that impact the business and make operating like any other company very difficult.

 62% of Americans now believe in the legalization of marijuana.
 A number that has doubled from 31% in 2000, but the stigma surrounding marijuana use remains.
 Even for cannabis companies that are promoting wellness and the medicinal benefits.

 Legal cannabis is the greatest job creator in the U.S. right now.
 However, this high-growth goes untracked as the U.S. Bureau of Labor Statistics does not recognize the industry and lumps any cannabis-related job into an assortment of other categories like agriculture, farming, manufacturing, or retail.
-There has yet to be a NAICS code created for the industry.

 For marketing purposes, Google and mainstream social media platforms have strict policies prohibiting cannabis advertisements.
 New social media platforms like LeafWire and MJLink have erupted to provide a cannabis friendly community, but the number of members simply does not compare to the larger social media players.
 In addition, email providers continue to flag emails for “inappropriate” language and have forced marketers to get creative with their word choice when promoting green grass.

 Not having the ability to advertise freely can greatly hinder a cannabis company’s recruitment efforts as well.
 It not only limits the number of viewers and makes it difficult to build a brand, but not being recognized as a “professional” industry can create uncertainty.
 This uncertainty can deter applicants, who might be excellent employees, from submitting an application.

 So what are cannabis companies to do when it comes to banking and payroll?